Contents

 For me, I had taken care of this computer for other purposes.
 I didn’t feel that something as nice as this machine should be thrown away.
 I must have felt this for more of the type.
 See photo of my cold (but dry) loft.

-In 1985 (the year of my first salvation of the Wang) I hadn’t read the Turing book (Andrew Hodges: Alan Turing the Enigma) which I must have bought and read some years after its publishment 1983.
+In 1985 (the year of my first salvation of the Wang) I hadn’t read the Turing book (Andrew Hodges: Alan Turing the Enigma) which I must have bought and read some years after it was announced 1983.
 I hadn’t been to Bletchley Park in 1996 and written about it in a Norwegian computer magazine (095:[3]).
 And there seen a Colossus machine being reborn.
 I wasn’t allowed to photograph it, but the man in charge said he’d take a walk.
 I hadn’t even been to Science Museum in London to absorb computer technology, from a Chinese Abacus via Babbage‘s Difference Engine to Ada Lovelace to the new then Personal Computer (PC) and on.
 But I did have a basic admiration of the stuff.
 After all, I had been in my rather cosy basement cave since I was a youth, or maybe even child; and I don’t know how many radio gems people presented to me – and I tore almost all apart to forever gone, and I arranged all the parts in numbered drawers and boxes.
 I still have some very old stuff on the same loft.
 Some about this in a note in Norwegian here: Radiobyggboken (Google translate there).

 Disclaimer